Free Printable: Low Carb & Keto Food List

 - Blue Cheese Dressing – Make this in just 5 minutes with 5 ingredients.
 So much better than store-bought dressing.

 - Thousand Island Dressing – Just 6 ingredients to make this dressing.
-Try it on salads and burgers.
+Try it on burgers, too.

 - Creamy Balsamic Dressing – If you’re interested in a more traditional dressing, this is a great one.
 Delicious on so many salads.